Can I Be My Own Registered Agent?

-- Is 18 years or older
+- 18 years or older

-How to Elect Yourself as a Registered Agent
+How to Elect Yourself

-To elect yourself as the registered agent for your LLC, simply list your name, address, and other required information on your LLC’s formation documents when you file them.
+To elect yourself as the registered agent for your LLC, simply list your name, registered agent address, and other required information on your LLC’s formation documents when you file them.

-Benefits of Hiring a Registered Agent Service
+Hiring a Professional Registered Agent Service

-- Compliance With the Law
+- Compliance with the law

-- Peace of Mind
+- Peace of mind

 Compliance With the Law

-A registered agent service helps you stay up-to-date on legal requirements like filing deadlines, helps find accountants and attorneys, and keeps copies of your corporate documents.
+Hiring a service helps you stay up-to-date on legal requirements like filing deadlines, helps find accountants and attorneys, and keeps copies of your corporate documents.

 Peace of Mind

-Hiring a registered agent service will keep your home address out of the public record if you work from home.
+Hiring a service will keep your home address out of the public record if you work from home.
 If your office is located outside your home, it will prevent deliveries of sensitive documents during work hours.

 What Is the Best Registered Agent Service?